-How To Cook A Thanksgiving Turkey
+How to Safely Cook a Thanksgiving Turkey

 Every year thousands of people become ill with food poisoning as a result of inadequately cooked turkey at Christmas and Thanksgiving.
-On this page I will tell you how to cook a turkey so that it not only tastes perfectly succulent and delicious but that it is perfectly safe for your family to eat too.
+On this page I will tell you how to cook a turkey so that it not only tastes perfectly succulent and delicious, but so that it is perfectly safe for your family to eat too.